LLC for bloggers? As a blogger, you are probably wondering whether you need an LLC for your website and blog.

 Aside from registering your blog as an LLC, you also need to make sure you have these 3 legal pages on your blog to comply with privacy laws and protect your blog from lawsuits.

-Also, here are 3 important blog posts to help you learn about your legal requirements:
+Also, here are 3 important blog posts to help you learn about your legal requirements in addition to LLC for bloggers:

 - You Must Have 3 Essential Legal Pages on Your Blog BEFORE you launch.
 Find out all about them here.